-Persor nal Reflection Questions to Arrive at Your Annual Development Goals 1.
-2. What does your heart tell you in terms of the areas you need to improve in?
-What greater results could you create and what skills do you need to make that happen?
-3. What are the consequences to you if you don't improve in those areas?
-4. 5.
-What's getting in the way of you making the improvements?
-Is there anyone else you can ask to give you input in developing your goals? ٦. is there anyone else you can ask to give you input in developing your goals: goals.
-I Discussion and Support - As a group consider sharing with each other your personal development Listen, ask questions, encourage and help each other to set great goals that will help the team.
-Talk how you want to hold each other accountable. lual Commitments - What new practices are you committing to in support of your personal pment goals?
+Personal Reflection Questions to Arrive at Your Annual Development Goals

+- 1. What does your heart tell you in terms of the areas you need to improve in? - 2.
+What greater results could you create and what skills do you need to make that happen? - 3.
+What are the consequences to you if you don't improve in those areas? - 4.
+What's getting in the way of you making the improvements? - 5.
+Is there anyone else you can ask to give you input in developing your goals?

+Group Discussion and Support - As a group consider sharing with each other your personal development goals.
+Listen, ask questions, encourage and help each other to set great goals that will help the team.
+Talk about how you want to hold each other accountable.

+Individual Commitments - What new practices are you committing to in support of your personal development goals?